 Health and Safety during Covid-19 – Clients

-- A link to an online Covid-19 consent form will be issued prior to the booking and will need to be completed at least 48 hrs before the booking.
-The consent form covers reasons for refusal of treatment (symptoms of client or other member of household, along with underlying health conditions which are now a contraindication: (heart disease, lung disease, diabetes, suppressed immune systems etc.) or aged over 70.
+- A link to an online Client Health Consultation and Covid form will be issued prior to the booking and will need to be completed at least 5 days before the booking.
+The form covers reasons for refusal of treatment (symptoms of client or other member of household, along with underlying health conditions which are now a contraindication: (heart disease, lung disease, diabetes, suppressed immune systems etc.) or aged over 70

 - Glo is communicating with holiday partners and clients to request that proper risk assessments are taking place at each property prior to arrival.